 Our Testing Experience

-Hamish (four-seater configuration) is the most styled option, but it still works as a real hangout sofa once you’re in it.
-The channeling makes the seat feel more set, and I stayed put instead of slowly creeping forward.
+Hamish, in the four-seater layout, is the strongest style statement here, but it still works as a real hangout sofa.
+The channeling makes the seat feel more set, and I stayed in place instead of gradually sliding forward.

-The inlay shelf wasn’t just decorative: during a long evening, I used it for a drink and a small lamp, which cut down on side-table clutter.
-Jenna and Ethan liked it for hosting for the same reason, but they also flagged the downside—there’s no fluffing or flipping cushions the way you can on Marcia.
+The built-in shelf turned out to be useful, not just decorative.
+During a long evening, I used it for a drink and a small lamp, which cut down on side-table clutter.
+Jenna and Ethan liked that hosting convenience too, though they also pointed out the downside: there’s no fluffing or flipping cushions the way you can on Marcia.

 What we liked: